xinyanh4701/apcsa-writeups/08-2d-arrays.md

     <img src="writeup-images/apcsa-mistake-33.png" width="70%" height="70%">
 </p>

-For this question, the question is asking you to return `true` if all Strings in the 2d array have the length of 3.
+For this question, the question is asking you to return `true` if all strings in the 2D array have the length of 3.
 There can't be a single `String` that doesn't have the length of 3 or otherwise, we return false.

 When taking upon a closer look at all three options, I eliminated `III` first because you have to return a value outside of the `for()` loop.
 In addition, the line that says, `return result;`, is inside the first `for()` loop.
 Hypotethically, if the first row of elements all have the length of 3, they would return as `true`.
 However, the code doesn't take into consideration about the rest of the elements in other rows.
 When you return a value inside a `for()` loop, the `for()` loop stops executing.
 Now that we stopped the `for()` loop, the rest of the elements in the other rows could not have the length of 3 which could make the boolean spit out false information.